What Is the Rear Window of a Car Called

 Features of the Rear Window

-• Wiper: SUVs and hatchbacks often have a rear wiper to clear rain or snow.
-My friend’s SUV wiper saved us in a storm.
+• Wiper: SUVs and hatchbacks often have a rear wiper to clear rain or snow from the liftgate glass.

-• Tint: Most rear windows are tinted for privacy and heat reduction.
-My sedan’s tint hides my groceries from prying eyes.
+• Tint: Most rear windows include factory tinting for privacy and heat reduction.

 Types of Rear Windows by Vehicle

-• Sedan Rear Window: Fixed, flat, or slightly curved.
-My sedans is simple and doesn’t open.
+• Sedan Rear Window: Fixed, flat or slightly curved.
+Does not open.

-• Minivan Rear Glass: Wide and tinted, usually with a wiper.
-I saw one on a family van at the grocery store.
+• Minivan Rear Glass: Wide, tinted, usually with a wiper.

-• Convertible Rear Window: Often plastic or small glass in the soft top.
-My neighbor’s convertible has a clear plastic one.
+• Convertible Rear Window: Often plastic or small glass panel integrated into the soft top.

 Types of Rear Windows by Vehicle